kevinknowscs/unml/README.md

 Problem Statement
 -----------------
-We address two specific problems with the current state of web document authorship.
+We address two specific problems with the current state of knowledge base authorship.

 First, the author knows of no existing standard for semantically authoring the Table of Contents of a knowledge base.
-Every web site must provide some means of allowing the user to discover and navigate through pages of the site.
+Every knowledge base (e.g., a web site) must provide some means of allowing the user to discover and navigate through pages of the site.
 This can be done in numerous ways, either through static content, or dynamically generated content done in either the backend or frontend (typically using JavaScript).

-If each page of the knowledge base provided the navigatable Table of Contents, either statically or dynamically, then it violated the Don't Repeat Yourself (DRY) principle, a well-recognized software engineering principle.
+If each page of the knowledge base provides the navigatable Table of Contents, either statically or dynamically, then it violates the Don't Repeat Yourself (DRY) principle, a well-recognized software engineering principle.
+Furthermore, since the Table of Contents is mixed together with the regular content of the page, and there is no existing standard, it is impossible for a third-party program to query the content to discover the Table of Contents without human intervention.
+By creating a standard semantic language for authoring Table of Contents, the author of the knowledge base can separate navigation and content.

+This leads us to the second problem.
+We want to create a way for the Table of Contents of multiple knowledge bases be merged together and presented with a unified Table of Contents by a hosting platform that is independent of any of the knowledge bases.
+Thus, a knowledge base consumer that wishes to consume content from multiple knowledge bases can have a single place they can visit, and be presented with a coherent, unified Table of Contents that spans all knowledge bases of interest, presumably with a consistent look-and-feel.